jkrusinski/mongoose101/README.md

 Now that we have our model we can add, add, modify, and delete documents in our database.

 #### Create
+Use the model create a new document instance and save it to the database.

 ``` javascript
 var User = require('./User'); // import our User model